Anthropology in and of the World: An Introduction

 - Full Year

-The first term introduces students to anthropology through a number of significant analytical oppositions.
-These include society and the individual, status and contract, mind and body, culture and nature, self and other, etc. In addition, particular themes in anthropology, such as modes of classification, ritual and meaning, exchange relations, explanations of witchcraft, and so forth, will be discussed.
-The aim is to emphasize that only through detailed ethnographic knowledge can theoretical ideas be grasped and assessed.
+The first term introduces students to anthropology through a number of particular themes, such as modes of production and livelihood, exchange relations, explanations of witchcraft, power relations, kinship and marriage, class, gender, and race.
+In addition, we will pay attention to study skills, including essay writing.
+The aim in Term 1 is to emphasize that only through detailed ethnographic knowledge can theoretical ideas be grasped and assessed.

-In general, lectures will deal with the theoretical problems of a particular theme, while tutorial classes will examine ethnographic case studies in greater detail.
+In general, lectures will deal with the theoretical problems of a particular theme, while tutorial classes will discuss the readings and examine ethnographic case studies in greater detail.

-- will be familiar with some of the major themes (e.g. kinship, gift exchange, categorisation) in the history of the discipline of anthropology, and with the lives, ethnographic work, and thought of those who introduced and explored these themes;
+- will be familiar with some of the major themes (e.g. kinship, gift exchange, witchcraft, class, gender, race) in the history of the discipline of anthropology, and with the ethnographic work of those who introduced and explored these themes;

-- they will have knowledge of a range of debates from the beginnings of anthropology to the contemporary scene and will be able to assess these debates and place them in their own socio-historical context;
+- will have knowledge of a range of debates within anthropology and will be able to assess these debates and place them in their socio-historical context;

 - Delaney, Carol, An Experiential Introduction to Anthropology, Blackwell, 2004.